Ferdinand-Philippe, Duke of Orléans, Prince Royal, Prince of Orléans

 Ferdinand and his mother; Credit – Wikipedia

 In 1814, Napoleon I was overthrown, and the Bourbons were restored to the French throne.
 Louis Philippe and his family returned to France and were welcomed to the French court during the reign of King Louis XVIII, a brother of King Louis XVI.
 In France, Ferdinand’s education was entrusted to a tutor, M. de Boismilon.
 By age five, Ferdinand’s intellectual capabilities were quite advanced.
-He could speak and write in French and German, and started to learn Latin and mathematics and history.
-Ferdinand was enrolled at the College Henri-IV in Paris so that he could receive an education on par with other French boys.
+He could speak and write in French and German, and started to study Latin, mathematics, and history.
+Ferdinand was enrolled at the College Henri-IV in Paris so that he would receive an education on par with other French boys.
 There he developed a lifelong friendship with Alfred de Musset who would become a great French dramatist, poet, and novelist.
 After a trip to England and Scotland, Ferdinand joined the 1st Hussars Regiment and went on to have a career in the military.

 King Louis Philippe, Queen Marie Amelie, with their sons and daughters; Credit – Wikipedia